KIP-Protocol-Contracts/kip-checker-reward-contract/README.md

 Token owners who purchase our node NFT will download our node client to run on a VPS.
 The node client retrieves tasks, executes them, and reports the data.

 Before running the node client, a temporary wallet needs to be created.
-In the contract, the token owner sets this temporary wallet as their proxy wallet.
+In the contract, the token owner sets this temporary wallet as their delegation wallet.delegate their work to a temporary wallet on the blockchain.

 After completing the tasks, the node client will display earnings on the KIP node portal.
 Earnings are claimed by obtaining a signed data and making a claim through the contract.